 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the financial years ended 31 December 2022 and 31 December 2021.
+No changes were made in the objectives, policies or processes during the financial years ended 31 December 2023 and 31 December 2022.

-The Group monitors capital using a gearing ratio, which is net debts divided by total capital plus net debts.
+The Group monitors capital using a gearing ratio, which is net debts divided by total equity.
 The Group includes within net debts are trade and other payables, obligation under finance leases and bank borrowings less cash and cash equivalents.